Angela Merkel on Russian hacking reports: 'Honestly, it pains me' | DW | 13.05.2020

 Angela Merkel was unusually critical of Russia in Germany's parliament on Tuesday when asked about the latest developments in a hacking case dating back to 2015.

-After German prosecutors formally named a suspect with known ties to the "Fancy Bear" hacker group that has worked with Russian intelligence services, and also established that Merkel's own local constituency office data was compromised, the chancellor said such efforts damage her diplomatic overtures to the Kremlin.
+German prosecutors have formally named a suspect with known ties to the "Fancy Bear" hacker group that has worked with Russian intelligence services and also established that Merkel's own local constituency office data was compromised.
+The chancellor subsequently said such efforts damage her diplomatic overtures to the Kremlin.

 "I can honestly say, it pains me," Merkel told the Bundestag.
 "On the one hand, I strive daily for a better relationship with Russia, but then on the other we see that there is solid evidence showing that Russian forces are also involved in such activities.
 This really does add tension to our work towards and our desire for better relations with Russia.
 It's also an issue I can't quite dismiss internally, I find it quite uncomfortable."

-Merkel said she did not have concrete information on what might have been taken or for what purpose, but said she had the impression that material had been swiped "relatively haphazardly, based on what they could get."
+Merkel said she did not have concrete information on what might have been taken or for what purpose but had the impression that material had been swiped "relatively haphazardly, based on what they could get."

 Read more: Hackers target democratic institutions in Europe